 Also known as the Air Jordan XXXI.
 They had a leather upper, a Nike swoosh, a Jumpman logo, and a Jordan "Wings" logo as on the Air Jordan 1 and 2.
 What a crazy quilt of logos!
 Its first retail release was September 3, 2016 for $185.
 The US team wore them in a unique colorway during August 2016 at the 2016 Summer Olympics in Rio de Janeiro, Brazil.

 Also known as the Air Jordan XXXII.
 They have a Nike Flyknit upper, a Jumpman logo, and a Jordan "Wings" logo as on the Air Jordan 1, 2 and 31.
 Its first retail release was September 23, 2017 for $185 in a mostly "racing red" with black accents colorway.
-Another colorway, mostly black with red accents, is scheduled to come out October 18, 2017.
+Another colorway, mostly black with red accents, came out October 18, 2017.

 Back to the top of Charlie's Sneaker Pages!

 Charlie's Sneaker Pages copyright 1995-2017 by Charles L. Perrin.

 READERS PLEASE NOTE: Names of athletic shoe manufacturers, shoe styles, and technologies may be trademarked by the manufacturers.
 Charlie's Sneaker Pages uses these names solely to describe the shoes with the same familiar nomenclature used by the manufacturer and recognized by the reader.